Nero arrkst me why I’ve told no tales of late.

 “Then,” sayt I, “think on your oysters and follow me to yonder eglantine.”

 Nero sayt, “I call that a rose.”

 I sayt, “Eglantine signifies Her Majestie.
 All feign to love her.
-Now we must lay our paws upon our hearts to signify that we are of a poetick disposition, and love-sick.
-That makes us melancolie.”
+Now we must lay our paws upon our hearts to signify that we are love-struck.
+And, being of a poetick disposition, that makes us melancolie.”